Epping Forest: Leisure activities

 A youth football match on Wanstead Flats.

 Epping Forest attracts large numbers of mountain bikers.
 Mountain biking is generally permitted except around the Iron Age camps, Loughton Brook and other ecologically or geomorphologically sensitive areas.
 Despite clear signposting, a minority of mountain bikers and horse riders continue to cause damage in these areas, and the Conservators of Epping Forest have expressed their concern.
 A number of clubs organise rides, particularly on Sunday mornings.
 The forest is also used as a training area for many national level mountain-bike racers as it is highly regarded for its fast and tight flowing single track trails.
 This type of terrain is known within the mountain bike fraternity as cross country (or XC).
-Epping Forest was considered as a venue for the mountain-biking event of the 2012 Summer Olympics, though the final choice was near Hadleigh Castle.
+Epping Forest was a potential venue for the mountain-biking event of the 2012 Summer Olympics, though the final choice was near Hadleigh Castle.
 Stage 3 of the 2014 Tour de France passed through the forest from Epping to Buckhurst Hill along the Epping New Road.

 Horse riding is popular in Epping Forest.
 Riders need to be registered with the Epping Forest conservators before they are allowed to ride in the forest.
 Running as a form of recreation in Epping Forest goes back almost to the birth of the sport in the 1870s, including hosting the inaugural English Championships in 1876.
 Orienteering and rambling are also popular.
 There are numerous guidebooks offering shorter walks for the casual visitor.
 The most important event in the ramblers' calendar in the area is the traditional Epping Forest Centenary Walk, an all-day event commemorating the saving of Epping Forest as a public space, which takes place annually on the third Sunday in September.